Pelzer402/DDModeling/README.md

 <!-- badges: start -->
 <!-- badges: end -->
 DDModeling is an R packet.
-Its goal is to give researchers access to an easy-to-use toolkit for the simulation and adaptation of drift-diffusion models in cognitive psychology.
+Its goal is to give researchers access to an easy-to-use toolkit for the simulation and fitting of drift-diffusion models in cognitive psychology.

 ## Installation